ParthK7/asteroids_clone/README.md

-# asteroids_clone

-Building the game.
+This is a clone of the Asteroids game.